EvelynGriffith/containment-checking/writing/reflection.md

 ### Report at least five examples of program output to demonstrate that your `containmentcheck` program works correctly

-TODO: Document and justify your choice for all of the experiment parameters
+The choices I made for my experiment parameters are detailed in the empirical experiment section.

 #### One output from running the `containmentcheck` program